Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Group actions on convex hulls of sets of fixed points

-The next property of foldings that we show (in \Cref{prop lengths decrease} below) is that the points in their reduced convex hulls $\Sigma_{S', 0}$ are at least as close to each other as the points they correspond to in the original convex hull $\Sigma_{S, 0}$, and in the case that a folding $S'$ of $S$ satisfies property (iii) of \Cref{dfn folding}, some of the distances decrease, suggesting that such a folding $S'$ is in some sense an ``improvement'' on $S$.
-As a corollary, we will get that bad foldings as well as good foldings of $S$ satisfy property (iii) (\Cref{cor bad foldings satisfy (iii)} below).
-The property of being either a good folding or a bad folding is clearly an important one; we will often refer to a good folding or a bad folding of a set $S$ as a ``good or bad folding'' of $S$, and a number of hypotheses or conclusions in further results will involve a folding $S'$ either being a good or bad folding of $S$ or not being a good or bad folding of $S$.
+The next property of foldings that we show (in \Cref{prop lengths decrease} below) is that the points in their reduced convex hulls $\Sigma_{S', 0}$ are at least as close to each other as the points they correspond to in the original convex hull $\Sigma_{S, 0}$, and in the case that a folding $\phi: S \to S'$ satisfies property (ii) of \Cref{dfn folding}, some of the distances decrease, suggesting that the image of such a folding is in some sense an ``improvement'' on $S$.
+As a corollary, we will get that bad foldings as well as good foldings of $S$ satisfy property (ii) (\Cref{cor bad foldings satisfy (ii)} below).
+The property of being either a good folding or a bad folding is clearly an important one; we will often refer to a good folding or a bad folding of a set $S$ as a ``good or bad folding'' of $S$, and a number of hypotheses or conclusions in further results will involve a map $\phi: S \to S'$ either being a good or bad folding of $S$ or not being a good or bad folding of $S$.